 What Do Dogs Think About Barks?

-A barking dog is more useful than a sleeping lion.
 As an owner, do you have a good grasp of what your dog is trying to say when it barks?

 Dog bark is defined as the alarm sound that is usually pitched by dogs when they try to say something.
 However, barking is normal for dogs when the bark from your pal is mixed with growls or lower-pitched.

 This usually signifies a threat, and you should be keen on what your dog is trying to show or say to you.
-When our pals bark it could mean they are conveying a message.
+When our pals bark, it could mean they are conveying a message.
 And when they try to convey a message, that means our dogs are thinking.

 Dog barks solely depend on three main dimensions: the pitch, duration, and frequency of the bark.
 And depends on the bark, the context of it will vary.
-When the dog bark pitch is low, it usually signifies that they are angry, threatened, or a high possibility of aggression.
+When the dog’s bark pitch is low, it usually signifies that they are angry, threatened, or a high possibility of aggression.

 If the pitch is high, your dog might be trying to say “Come closer” or “Can I come closer?”.
 Barks that are not frequent indicate that your dog is not excited.
 If your pal gives an occasional bark, it might mean mild excitement over something.